cedardb/docs/content/references/advanced/prepare.md

 Names of prepared statements are case-*insensitive*: `ADD`, `adD` and `add` refer to the same statement.
 {{< /callout >}}

-## Why you might want prepare your statements
+## Why you might want to prepare your statements

 Prepared statements especially shine in two use cases: